unboxed/unboxed.co/source/blog/2016-12-22-unboxed-roundup-our-links-for-fortnight-commencing-12th-december-2016.html.markdown

 https://hypothes.is/blog/code-review-in-remote-teams/

-This article collates research and tips from many other sources about the best ways to run ocde review for teams that are mostly remote.
+This article collates research and tips from many other sources about the best ways to run code review for teams that are mostly remote.
 It's still worth reading if you don't have a remote team, as the things that make things better for a remote team also make things better for everyone.
 The thing that stands out for me most is the first section "What are code reviews for?" - it's